Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The John Nathan-Turner example is particularly odd, as he was producer for a whole decade and there are nearly no fans who hate every single episode of that time.
 Amazingly, though, they find weird ways to argue JNT only had significant influence on the episodes they didn't like.
 Stuff like "Oh, for the first couple of years he was finding his feet and had a lot of help.
 For the last couple of years he'd given up and Andrew Cartmel did all the work."
 It's all a little far-fetched.

 Some of the 'blame JN-T / Colin Baker for everything' stems from an interview Eric Saward gave to a fanzine in 1986, in which among other comments he basically called Nathan-Turner a complete incompetent and outright said that he thought Colin Baker was terrible in the role of the Doctor and should never have been cast.
-Fans were quick to use this as evidence that Nathan-Turner and Baker were complete incompetents who were deliberately ruining the show, apparently not stopping to consider that not only were Saward's actions incredibly unprofessional but that, as script editor, he had his own axes to grind and responsibilities for what was going on behind the scenes, both of which were curiously downplayed.
+Plenty of fans were quick to use this as evidence that Nathan-Turner and Baker were complete incompetents who were deliberately ruining the show, apparently not stopping to consider that not only were Saward's actions incredibly unprofessional but that, as script editor, he had his own axes to grind and responsibilities for what was going on behind the scenes, both of which were curiously downplayed.

 A sizable portion of the Star Trek fandom hates and despises Rick Berman and Brannon Braga.
 They are referred to jointly as "Bermaga", and much of the fanbase rejoiced that those two weren't involved in the 2009 movie in any way shape or form.